Rex-Kartik/trend-site/content/posts/the-evolution-of-gaming-indie-success-live-service-challenges.md

 ---
-title: "Decoding the Trend: The Evolution of Gaming: Indie Success & Live Service Challenges"
+title: "The Evolution of Gaming: Indie Success & Live Service Challenges"
 date: 2025-10-08T09:57:32.374163+00:00
 draft: false
 description: "An in-depth look at the emerging trend of The Evolution of Gaming: Indie Success & Live Service Challenges and what it means for the future."